• 4,000 firms

 Operating expenses vs. Capital expenditures

-Capital expenditures, or CapEx, involve significant investments in assets that provide long-term value to a business.
+Capital expenditures, or CapEx, are large investments in assets that give long-term value.

-Unlike operating expenses, capital expenditures are capitalized and depreciated over time.
-Examples include purchasing real estate, equipment, or vehicles.
+Unlike operating expenses, CapEx is capitalized and depreciated over time.
+For example, this includes buying real estate, equipment, or vehicles.

 Get the complete toolkit, free